jakecoffman/_blog/content/posts/go.md

 tags: [story]
 ---

-A short story on how I convinced my team to switch to Go.
+A story on how I convinced my team to switch to Go from Node.js.

 <!--more-->